gokulrchandran060-byte/enterprise_rest_api/README.md

 ## 🧠 Key Design Decisions

-- Secrets and credentials managed using `.env`
+- Secrets and credentials managed using environment variables
-- PostgreSQL used instead of SQLite for production readiness
+- PostgreSQL used instead of SQLite for production-style configuration
 - No virtual environment or local database committed
-- Clean Git history with single-responsibility commits
+- Minimal client used instead of frontend frameworks to keep focus on backend

 ---

 ## 🚀 Status

 ✔️ Feature-complete
-✔️ Production-style backend
+✔️ Backend-focused, interview-ready project

 ---